-In this first video, you’ll need a tree/bush branch and smaller diameter twig.
 Typically a cotton branch has an alternate structure where branches are on opposing sides like this:

 My branches and twigs came from my back yard and did not have that alternate pattern, so I made it myself using piece of twig and floral tape.
 Watch the video for a demonstration.

 Now we’ve got our branches and will move on to the cotton tufts.
 Take yourself back to the good old days of covering your text books with a paper sack cover.
 You’re going to take your lunch sack and cut down one corner and cut off the bottom, so that it lays open like this: